Zero-one laws for connectivity in random key graphs: A roadmap for the proof of Theorem

 for all $n=1,2, \ldots $ sufficiently large, and the random key graph does not degenerate into a complete graph under a strongly admissible scaling.
-We shall also make use of the fact that (\ref{eq:RatioConditionStrong+Consequence1}) is equivalent to
+Finally, in Lemma \ref{lem:AsymptoticEquivalence} we show that (\ref{eq:RatioConditionStrong+Consequence0}) suffices to imply